chisui/dakka/thesis/main.md

     p ! m = tell [Right $ Send p m]
 ```

-To execute a single `MockActorContext` action, all monad transformer actions have to be executed.
+To execute a single `MockActorContext` action, all Monad transformer actions have to be executed.
 It does not make sense though, to export this capability directly, since `CtxState` should not be visible to the user.
 So exported variants on the core running function construct `CtxState` values themselves.